12 Days / 12 Nights

 26 miles – 1565 feet

 This is the shortest route of all and the second one with less elevation.
 In addition, the route is mostly downhill, so this is an ideal day to recover strength for the last two stages of the Camino.
-As in Sarria starts the shortest route of the Camino to get the Compostela the number of pilgrims is always much higher, it is advisable to arrive early to ensure a good place in a hostel.
+As in Sarria starts the shortest route of the Camino to get the Compostela the number of pilgrims is always much higher, it’s highly recommended to arrive early to ensure a good place in a hostel.

 Day 11.
 Sarria to Palas de Rei